anderseriksson44/Bootstrap_exercice2/README.md

-# Bootstrap_exercice2
+# Bootstrap_exercise

-A second exercise to learn some Bootstrap
+An exercise to learn some Bootstrap